SmItH197/SteamAuthentication/README.md

 ###Choosing a login button style

-You can choose the style of the login button by opening `steamauth.php` and going to line 21 and changing the value of the `$button` to one of the following:
+You can choose the style of the login button by opening `steamauth.php` and going to line 21 and changing the value of `$button_style` to one of the following:

 `$button_style = "small";`